-- 1. In response to Raise the Age Legislation: - a.
-Mandate that the state's evidence-based criteria should account for existing local best practice programs; - b.
-Let probation apply for a temporary protection order as part of the adjustment process; - c.
-Authorize law enforcement agencies to issue appearance tickets if deemed appropriate by the arresting officer when Adolescent Offenders and Juvenile Offenders are charged with most D felonies; and - d.
+1. In response to Raise the Age Legislation:

+- a.
+Mandate that the state's evidence-based criteria should account for existing local best practice programs. - b.
+Let probation apply for a temporary protection order as part of the adjustment process. - c.
+Authorize law enforcement agencies to issue appearance tickets if deemed appropriate by the arresting officer when Adolescent Offenders and Juvenile Offenders are charged with most D felonies. - d.
 Allow law enforcement agencies to deliver Adolescent Offenders and Juvenile Offenders to be held in detention facilities after hours without a securing order until the Youth Part is in session. - 2.
-Establish a dedicated funding stream through DCJS/OPCA for 100 percent of all local probation costs including, but not limited to, probation personnel and evidence-based programming associated with Raise the Age Legislation. - Eliminate the monitoring of ignition interlock devices by local probation departments or monitors in all cases where a term of state prison has been imposed.

-That local probation departments receive 100 percent funding for all pre-trial services costs associated with bail reform, including, but not limited to, probation personnel expenses.
-That the Executive Chamber and the Office of Children and Families (OCFS)

-5. That the Executive Chamber and the Office of Children and Families (OCFS) work towards transitioning some of the closed OCFS and/or Department of Correctional and Community Supervision facilities to accommodate the lack of specialized secure detention beds as well as allowing county consortiums to open specialized secure detention facilities if desired.

-6. The Division of Budget should be required to expeditiously reimburse counties for expanded or new specialized secure detention facilities, as the current capacity statewide is inadequate to meet our youth's detention rates.
+Establish a dedicated funding stream through DCJS/OPCA for 100 percent of all local probation costs including, but not limited to, probation personnel and evidence-based programming associated with Raise the Age Legislation. - a.
+Eliminate the monitoring of ignition interlock devices by local probation departments or monitors in all cases where a term of state prison has been imposed. - b.
+That local probation departments receive 100 percent funding for all pretrial services costs associated with bail reform, including, but not limited to, probation personnel expenses. - c.
+That the Executive Chamber and the Office of Children and Families (OCFS) work towards transitioning some of the closed OCFS and/or Department of Correctional and Community Supervision facilities to accommodate the lack of specialized secure detention beds as well as allowing county consortiums to open specialized secure detention facilities if desired. - d.
+The Division of Budget should be required to expeditiously reimburse counties for expanded or new specialized secure detention facilities, as the current capacity statewide is inadequate to meet our youth's detention rates.